-6.16 This indicator is identified as Core Output Indicator ECPI(iv) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A.

-6.17 Paragraph 19 of the NPPF states that the Government is committed to ensuring that the planning system does everything it can to support sustainable economic growth.
+- 6.16 This indicator is identified as Core Output Indicator ECPI(iv) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 6.17 Paragraph 19 of the NPPF states that the Government is committed to ensuring that the planning system does everything it can to support sustainable economic growth.
 Planning should operate to encourage and not act as an impediment to sustainable growth.
 Significant weight should be placed on the need to support economic growth through the planning system.
-The objective of this indicator is to ensure a sustainable supply of employment land and to assess the losses of employment land that have taken place.

-6.18 Between 2014 and 2015 a total of 24,077sqm of allocated employment floorspace was permitted to be lost to non-employment uses.
-It should be noted that the figure for C classes is considered high as a result of the recently introduced national prior approval procedure which allows office buildings to be converted to residential without the need for planning permission.
+The objective of this indicator is to ensure a sustainable supply of employment land and to assess the losses of employment land that have taken place. - 6.18 Between 2015 and 2016 a total of 9,678 sqm of allocated employment floorspace was permitted to be lost to non-employment uses.
+It should be noted that the figure for C classes is considered high as a result of the national prior approval procedure which allows office buildings to be converted to residential without the need for planning permission.

-Table 23 - Employment Floorspace permitted to be lost to other uses
+Table 21 - Employment Floorspace (B use classes) permitted to be lost to other uses

 Use Class Area (sq m)

 A Classes 0

-C Classes 21,083
+C Classes 7,681

-D Classes 2,994
+D Classes 1,997

-Total 24,077
+Total 9,678